Death toll in Nepal rains rises to 47, dozens missing, injured

 KATHMANDU (Reuters) - The death toll in Nepal from flash floods and landslides in the past three days rose to 47 on Sunday, with dozens missing and injured, the government said.

-Incessant monsoon rains have pounded many areas in mostly mountainous Nepal since Thursday, submerging large swathes of land, innundating homes, and destroying bridges and roads across the country.
+Incessant monsoon rains have pounded many areas in mostly mountainous Nepal since Thursday, submerging large swathes of land, inundating homes, and destroying bridges and roads across the country.

 A Home Ministry statement said 47 people had been confirmed dead and 28 injured.
 There are 29 missing.